smith-nathanh/tldwatch/README.md

 Too long; didn't watch?

-Well, here's a Python library for generating summaries of YouTube video transcripts using the LLM provider and model of your choice.
+`tldwatch` is a Python library for generating summaries of YouTube video transcripts using the LLM provider and model of your choice.

 ![Terminal Output](assets/terminal-output.png)